What is Zegerid?

 How should I take Zegerid?

 Take Zegerid exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-To use the powder form of Zegerid open a packet and pour all of the powder into a small cup with 1 or 2 tablespoons of water.
+To use the powder form, open a packet and pour all of the powder into a small cup with 1 or 2 tablespoons of water.
 Do not use any other type of liquid.
-Stir the mixture and drink it right away.
-To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.
+Stir and drink this mixture right away.
+Add a little more water to the glass, swirl gently and drink right away.